tampe125/APTserver/README.md

 |  2 | S1D8VCGV        | -----BEGIN... | ssh-rsa AA... | Y2YyMWNmZmQ0OWUwMGVkMTJhZThiYmFm |
 +----+-----------------+---------------+---------------+----------------------------------+
 ```
+For each client you have to store the client id (currently it's HDD serial number, but you can hardcode it) and their public/private key.
+Remember to update the client with the correct values!

+### Issue commands
 ```
+Table: commands
 +----+-----------------+---------+-----------------+---------------------+---------------------+
 | id | client_id       | command | module          | created_at          | sent_at             |
 +----+-----------------+---------+-----------------+---------------------+---------------------+